ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

     Trigger.interactionLabel = LABEL_WHEN_OFF
 end

--- Function to change the switch state and turn on/off the like function OnTriggerInteracted()
+-- Function to flip the switch and turn the light on/off function OnTriggerInteracted()
     -- Saves a way for the script to look up of the switch is currently on or off isSwitchOn = not isSwitchOn